 Benigno R. Sanchez-Eppler (Section 01)

-(Offered as ENGL 316 and SWAG 316) “From whence comes my help?”
+“From whence comes my help?”
 “From where does your strength come?”
 The psalmist and Adrienne Rich ask these questions, which we will face while we read coming-of-age narratives that fit in a genre known by its German name, the Bildungsroman.
 These novels go beyond the pilgrimage out of adolescence, and into explicit representation of intellectual, aesthetic, and spiritual growth experienced in unison with sexual development, awakenings, thrills, mishaps, and marriage.
 We will pay attention to how we immerse ourselves into the condition of those who grow on the page; not to “identify” with the characters, but to accompany them.
 From our immersive accompaniment we will re-emerge–intentionally–to write about how we progress, digress, regress, and grow some more.
 As we read we will explore many terms and theoretical concerns: Erik Erickson on life stages; Donald Winnicott on holding environment and object relation; Jacques Lacan on mirrors and interminability of desire; Silvan Tomkins on affects and nuclear scripts; Shoshana Feldman on re-reading, un-learning, en-gendering, and–again–desire.